OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 As you make changes to launch-event handling in your add-in, you should be aware that:

-- If you updated the manifest, [remove the add-in](sideload-outlook-add-ins-for-testing.md#remove-a-sideloaded-add-in) then sideload it again.
+- If you updated the manifest, [remove the add-in](sideload-outlook-add-ins-for-testing.md#remove-a-sideloaded-add-in), then sideload it again.
+If you're using Outlook on Windows, then close and reopen it.
 - If you made changes to files other than the manifest, close and reopen Outlook on Windows, or refresh the browser tab running Outlook on the web.

 While implementing your own functionality, you may need to debug your code.
 For guidance on how to debug event-based add-in activation, see [Debug your event-based Outlook add-in](debug-autolaunch.md).